 - Affidavit of Consent & Support of both parents, as required by the DSWD.
 The parents can apply for this in the Embassy.
 Download the form here.

 - If the minor child has no passport yet, a Special Power of Attorney (SPA) is required to enable someone in the Philippines to apply, on behalf of the parents, for the child’s passport.
 The parents can apply for this in the Embassy.

 If the minor child already has a passport, DSWD will require only the affidavit of support and consent, without the need for the SPA.

 Minors with permanent resident (PR) status in Singapore are not required to present to the airport immigration officer in the Philippines the requirements stated above.

-For additional reference, the DSWD’s Omnibus Guidelines for Minors Traveling Abroad may be found here.
+For additional reference, the DSWD’s FAQs for Minors Traveling Abroad may be found here.